Eşref Apak

 Eşref Apak (born 3 January 1982 in Kalecik, Ankara) is a Turkish hammer thrower.
 Apak was a member of Fenerbahçe Athletics in Istanbul then transferred to Enkaspor, where he was coached by Artun Talay.
 The 185 cm tall athlete at 115 kg was a student of physical education and sports at Gazi University in Ankara.

-Apak took part at the 2004 Summer Olympics in Athens and won a surprising bronze medal with 79.51 m after the gold medalist Hungarian athlete Adrián Annus was disqualified by IOC for a doping violation.
+Apak took part at the 2004 Summer Olympics in Athens and originally took a fource place with 79.51 m result.
+After a series of doping-related disqualifications he moved up to second place after the gold medalist Koji Murofushi of Japan.
+However, as he had been suspended from the sport for doping offenses since 2004, the IOC decided not to award the both silver and bronze medals.
 In 2005 Apak participated at the 2005 Mediterranean Games in Almería and won the gold medal.

 Eşref Apak is married to sprinter Sema Aydemir, and the couple has a son Ali.

 He served a 2-year doping ban for the use of a prohibited substance, Stanozolol.
 The ban lasted from 8 June 2013 to 25 June 2015.